 University real estate (land, buildings, air rights, water rights and mineral rights) is owned by Regents of the University of Minnesota, a Minnesota constitutional corporation, not by the collegiate or administrative unit that occupies or otherwise uses the real estate.

-Pursuant to the Board of Regents Policy: Reservation and Delegation of Authority, the Board of Regents reserved to itself authority to approve the purchase or sale of real property having a value greater than $1,250,000 or larger than 10 acres, consistent with Board policies.
+Pursuant to the Board of Regents Policy: Reservation and Delegation of Authority, the Board of Regents reserved to itself authority to approve the purchase or sale of real property having a value greater than $1,000,000, located within 2 miles of a University campus, or larger than 10 acres.